Anshika-at-git/Anshika-Demo/README.md

 # Anshika-Demo
-It is my first Git repository
+It is my first Git repository.
+Author - Anshika Singh